vdaubry/vdaubry.github.io/_posts/2014-12-23-Why-we-moved-from-Heroku-to-EC2.markdown

 ### Why we started with Heroku :

 Late 2011 when we started to write the first lines of code for Youboox, we had very limited ressources and a lot of things to do.
 The beta service included :

-- 1 Rails app for publisher to upload their books
+* 1 Rails app for publisher to upload their books
-- 1 iPad app
+* 1 iPad app
-- 1 json API in rails
+* 1 json API in rails

-At that time we had 2 priorities :
-Signing deal with publishers
-Growing our user base.
+At that time we had 2 priorities : signing deal with publishers and growing our user base.

-Our technical choices aimed at delivering value as fast as possible value to users and publishers.
-We were focused on development rather than managing infrastructure.
-Heroku was a perfect fit in this situation, it was great to get up and running fast without ever having to ssh to a server.
+Our technical choices aimed at delivering value as fast as possible to users and publishers.
+We were focused on development rather than managing infrastructure, so Heroku was a perfect fit in this situation, it was great to get up and running fast without ever having to ssh to a server.
 If i had to do it again i would definitely go for Heroku.